freebasic/fbfrog/readme.txt

 - use CONSTI and CONSTF nodes instead of just CONST, so we don't need typeIsFloat() checks?
 - Remove hShell(), hMkdir[P], hKill...
 - Try using ASTNODEs instead of DIRNODE/DIRQUEUE
+- Remove all remaining cases of tkInsert() without corresponding tkSetLocation(), e.g. ## token merging, so tkReport() can be simplified. (although, tkToCText() etc. would still be useful for showing macro expansion stack history)
+- Error messages should show the macro expansion steps that happened in a given piece of code, from what the parser saw to the main location where it all came from.

 - Consider adding symbol tables separate from the AST, so e.g. all UDT dtypes would reference the same subtype symbol instead of allocating an id everytime.